By Jeff Louderback

 Grant Park is our favorite hiking destination, no matter the season.
 If you go there near dusk, chances are you will see frolicking deer.
 Boston likes the less traveled trails that lead to Hole’s Creek and exploring deep into the woods from the McEwen Road entrance.
 Oak Creek South Park is an ideal dog walking spot in the winter, because it has a paved 0.4-mile perimeter path; it features wetlands and even a little known trail that winds off the paved trail into a small forest.
 Countryside Park, behind the Washington Township Recreation Center, is another one of our go-to spots.

-Boston will celebrate his 10th birthday on January 1.
+Boston celebrated his 10th birthday on January 1.
 He is every bit the active dog he was at 10 months old.

 In our community, SICSA (www.sicsa.org) is one place to adopt a loving, loyal canine friend.
 The organization opened its spacious Washington Township location last January.
 Paw Patrol Dayton (www.pawpatroldayton.com) is another nonprofit in south Dayton with dogs available for adoption.

 If you choose to make the 10- to 15-year commitment of being the simultaneous rescuer and rescuee of a dog friend, perhaps Boston and I will see you out somewhere in Centerville-Washington Township.
 There is no doubt that we live in a dog friendly community, and for that we are grateful.